nmslib/nmslib/README.md

 =================
 Non-Metric Space Library is a cross-platform similarity search library and a toolkit for evaluation of similarity search methods.
 The goal of the project is to create an effective and **comprehensive** toolkit for searching in **generic non-metric** spaces.
+Why do we care about being comprehensive?
+Because, no single method is likely to be sufficient in all cases.
+It should also be easy to add new implementations and compare them against existing baselines.
+These considerations were also factored in the design.

-Because exact solutions are hardly efficient in high dimensions and/or non-metric spaces, the focus is on **approximate** methods.
+Because exact solutions are hardly efficient in high dimensions and/or non-metric spaces, the main focus is on **approximate** methods.
 Some of the implemented approaches are quite efficient.
 For example, according to the results of [a public evaluation](https://github.com/erikbern/ann-benchmarks), our implementation of the SW-graph outperforms other methods in most cases.

 **Contributors**: Bilegsaikhan Naidan, Leonid Boytsov, Lawrence Cayton, Avrelin Nikita, Daniel Lemire, Alexander Ponomarenko.